loktc/CS596Fall2021FinalProject/README.md

 ## 1. Background Introduction:

-Alzheimer’s disease, the most common form of dementia, has challenged human beings for centuries.This disease is a brain disorder that slowly destroys memory and thinking skills and, eventually, the ability to carry out the simplest tasks.
+Alzheimer’s disease, the most common form of dementia, has challenged human beings for centuries.
+This disease is a brain disorder that slowly destroys memory and thinking skills and, eventually, the ability to carry out the simplest tasks.
 In most people with the disease — those with the late-onset type symptoms first appear in their mid-60s.
 An early detection would be a great strategy for patients to slow or prevent disease progression:
 1. Rule Out Reversible and Treatable Causes of Dementia
 2. More Opportunities to Participate in Clinical Trials